If you’re curious about the Kingston A400, we’ve got all the information you need right here.

 Usually, many readers ask: “Why only two benchmarks were used?”
 First, all storage devices we have tested – HDD’s, SSD’s, Flash drives and so on are tested on these synthetic benchmarks.
 Therefore, we can compare results with other drives to see how they compare and what’s the relative performance.
 In fact, you don’t need to perform a lot of benchmarks to speak about the performance, the main criteria are relative performance when compared with other drives.
 I mean people usually want to get the best they can for their money.

-One thing to mention is that during this review not only we tried these benchmarks but also did some real world tests.
+One thing to mention is that during this review we not only tried these benchmarks but also did some real-world tests.

 The CrystalDiskInfo isn’t really a benchmark, you can’t determine your SSD’s performance with it.
 However, it’s a handy software to use if you want to see your solid state drive’s specifications and overall health.